emacsmirror/spell-fu/readme.rst

    Note that setting this function causes the following settings to be ignored:

-   - ``spell-fu-word-regexp``
    - ``spell-fu-faces-include``
    - ``spell-fu-faces-exclude``
+   - ``spell-fu-word-regexp``
+   - ``spell-fu-syntax-table``

 Other Settings
 --------------

-Some settings are used which aren't part of this package:
+In most cases there is no need to change these settings, however they will be used when set:

 ``ispell-program-name``
    Used to call aspell (when this points to ``aspell``, otherwise ``aspell`` is called).